jnozzi/cocoadev.com/markdown/AddingNSTableColumns.md

 while([mainView numberOfColumns])
 	[mainView removeTableColumn:
-		General/mainView tableColumns] objectAtIndex:0;
+		mainView tableColumns] objectAtIndex:0;

 ----

-On a bit of a side note, you should release your newly-created General/NSTableColumn after you've added it to your General/NSTableView.
+On a bit of a side note, you should release your newly-created NSTableColumn after you've added it to your NSTableView.
 If you don't, it'll cause a memory leak when it's removed from the table or the table is deallocated.  -- Bo

 ----
 Sorry about my knee jerk solution causing an out of bounds issue.
-I made the assumption that since      - tableColumns  is returning an General/NSArray and not a General/NSMutableArray (direct reference or not) that the contents would not change while removing columns.
+I made the assumption that since      - tableColumns  is returning an NSArray and not a NSMutableArray (direct reference or not) that the contents would not change while removing columns.
 My bad for not testing before posting though, and I know ran into this in the past; Should have known better.
-Now, for some more untested code, I guess you could always      General/NSArray * columnsIn = [[[mainView tableColumns] copy] autorelease]  to avoid all of the method calls of the other solutions.
+Now, for some more untested code, I guess you could always      NSArray * columnsIn = [[[mainView tableColumns] copy] autorelease]  to avoid all of the method calls of the other solutions.

 ----
 Thanks for all the help, while works fine.
 On a side note, I do release the tableColumn but forgot to include it in the code.
 Thanks!